Item 1: Revisiting Book 3

 Harry has collapsed from the Dementor’s proximity, Ron and Hermione close in to guard him with their lives, when Fawkes himself suddenly appears, singing his head off, which distracts Voldemort from whatever he is doing.
 (Trying to find and take charge of Pettigrew’s wand, probably.)
 Snape, seeing that the scar is now gone, turns on Voldemort and sends him through the Veil.
 Fawkes finishes his song and lands on Snape’s shoulder.

 By the time Harry wakes up, Snape is reinstated with the Order and with Aberforth to vouch for him and some Pensieve evidence left by Albus, has been granted a full pardon.
 There is even some kind of a half convincing reason for why Dumbledore thought it would be necessary for Harry to hate Snape.
-Because even allowing for the fact that in Year 1 Snape knew he was under observation by QuirrellMort, Snape certainly went out of his way to go on making sure that Harry would continue to do it.
+Because even allowing for the fact that in Year 1 Snape knew he was under observation by QuirrellMort, Snape certainly went out of his way to go on making sure that Harry would continue to do so.

 And Harry is left just having to deal.